Semior001/releaseit/README.md

 | Name         | Description             | Example |
 |--------------|-------------------------|---------|
 | {{.TagName}} | Tag name of the release | v1.0.0  |

-See [example](_example/config.yaml) for more details.
-Sprig functions are also available.
+Sprig functions are also available in here.